itaych/MEM_debug/README.md

 ## Welcome to MEM_debug
 MEM_debug is a simple, effective and easy to use heap corruption and memory leak detector.
 By dropping a single source file into your project you will instantly be able to catch out of bounds writes, double or invalid frees, and information on allocated memory that wasn’t freed.
 If you suspect a memory corruption bug or a leak, a simple API allows you to perform more specific checks during runtime to pinpoint their location.

-A major advantage to MEM_debug is that, as opposed to most other solutions, there is no need to recompile any of your existing code to enable it; in fact, it will even work when linking against existing libraries.
+A major advantage to MEM_debug is that, as opposed to most other solutions, there is no need to recompile any of your existing code to enable it; in fact, it will even work when linking against existing libraries and executables.
 And, as opposed to [Valgrind](http://valgrind.org/) the impact on performance is minimal to negligible.
 ## Platforms
 MEM_debug has been used to debug very large (>500,000 lines) complex, multithreaded C and C++ projects compiled with GCC under Linux, targeting both Intel and ARM processors.
 I’m not sure about other platforms and compilers but glibc is a minimum requirement due to the method used to intercept heap management calls.
 I’ve had no luck with MacOS or MinGW.